Hesperian Health Guides

 Girl using walker with under-armed crutches incorporated.

 Julio has strong arms and good body control.
 He can use a simple low walker.
-Lico has weak elbows and poor balance or body control.
+Lico has weak arm muscles and difficulty with balance and body control.
 He needs a higher walker with armrests.
-Anna has weak legs and poor balance.
+Anna has weak leg muscles and difficulty with balance.
 She does best with underarm crutches built into the walker.

 The above walkers can be made with 2 cm x 4 cm boards (such as those used on roofs to hold tiles), or thin trees or branches.
 The wood or plywood wheels roll easily when little weight is on them (when child pushes walker) but have a braking action when child puts full weight on them (when taking a step).